radical-cybertools/radical.owms/docs/source/tutorial/part1.rst

   a specific pilot which runs on a specific resource).

-* ``%(cardinal)s`` is a planner-specific placeholder, therefore expanded while TROY interprets the workload.
+* ``%(cardinal)s`` is a planner-specific placeholder, therefore expanded while RADICAL-OWMS interprets the workload.
 In particular, ``%(cardinal)s`` is set to the task number, so that, for example, the output files can be staged back under a unique file name to avoid collisions.

-* ``%(bag_size)s`` is an application-specific placeholder, expanded immediately by TROY upon workload parsing, in order to produce its internal workload description.
+* ``%(bag_size)s`` is an application-specific placeholder, expanded immediately by RADICAL-OWMS upon workload parsing, in order to produce its internal workload description.
 In the example above, ``%(bag_size)s`` could be part of an application config file and the users may want to change it for every run.